What is A Home Security System and How Does it Work?

 • Broken-glass detectors

-How does Home Security work?
+How does a Home Security System Work?

 Typically, sensors, control panels, door or window sensors, floodlights, doorbells, and cameras are all included in a whole home security system package.
 These components working together will keep a home as secure as feasible.